 THE JOURNEY SO FAR

-Mica Montana Gray is a poet and workshop facilitator based in Birmingham. she currently works as a applied research psychologist and has previously worked as an assistant psychologist in children's mental health services. she has completed an undergraduate degree in philosophy and psychology and a masters in cognitive neuroscience.
+Mica Montana Gray is a poet and workshop facilitator based in Birmingham.
+She currently works as an Applied Research Psychologist and has previously worked as an Assistant Psychologist in children's mental health services.
+She has completed an undergraduate degree in Philosophy and Psychology and a Masters in Cognitive Neuroscience in 2017.

-the experience of being an inpatient and being diagnosed with a mental illness provided first hand experiences of the need for more affirming, compassionate and creative support for people struggling with their mental health.
+The experience of being an inpatient and being diagnosed with a mental illness provided first hand experiences of the need for more affirming, compassionate and creative spaces for people struggling with their mental health.